dwyl/learn-flutter/README.md

 We notice straight away the widget is a subclass of [`StatelessWidget`](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html).

-All widgets have a `Key key` (`super.key`) as optional parameter in their ocnstructor.
+All widgets have a `Key key` (`super.key`) as an optional parameter in their constructor.
-It is by the flutter engine at the step of recognizingg which widget in a list as changed.
-It's more useful when you have a list of widgets *of the same type* that can potentially be removed or inserted.
+The `key` is used by the **`Flutter` engine** at the step of recognizing which widget in a list has changed.
+It's more useful when you have a list of widgets
+*of the same type*
+that can potentially be removed or inserted.

 This `MyAppBar` widget takes as argument a `title`.
 This effectively becomes the `field` of the widget, and is used in the `Expanded` children widget.
 Additionally, since this is a widget (more specifically, a subclass of `Stateless Widget`), we have to implement the `build()` function.
 This is what is rendered.

-This widget could be used in a container and be one of its childrens like so:
+This widget could be used in a container and be one of its children like so:

 ```dart